thirstler/slor/README.md

 data to sustain the IO rate for the length of time the benchmark takes to run.

 If this sounds like you need to already know how the targeted platform can be expected to perform, then you're right.
-You may not really know, but changes are you can make some pretty good guesses.
+You may not really know, but chances are you can make some pretty good guesses.
 * What are the network limitations?
 * What are the IO limitations of the metadata